jeremyBanks/jeb/README.md

 ## Contributing

-Changes to the `./stadia.run` or `./stadia.st` subdirectories must be made in standalone commits that only modify one of those directories and do not touch anything else.
-(This is because we split those paths out with git-subtree to deploy them, and that works more smoothly with distinct commits.)
-This means we can't squash-merge PRs.

 ### Warnings

 This repo and this code is a jumbled mess.
 I'll fix it up as I have time.